Life Insurance to Financially Support a Special Needs Child

 This article will review practical solutions to this situation while providing information on financial protection now and financial assistance in the future for the guardian and/or caregiver for the individual with special needs.
 We’ll also discuss strategies that will allow you to preserve your child’s government benefits, while supplementing their income to provide a better standard of living with a special needs trust.

 Here’s what we'll cover in this post:

 The best solution for providing financial support and preserving government benefits for someone with special needs is by creating a special needs trust.
 The most popular and recommended way to fund your trust is with an affordable, permanent life insurance policy.

-This will insure that money is left behind for your child no matter when you pass way.
+This will ensure that money is left behind for your child no matter when you pass way.
 Most parents of special needs children establish a special needs trust to provide tax advantaged funds for their children after they pass.
 These funds can be used for care and shelter while preserving Medicare and Social Security Disability Insurance benefits.
 Many use a life insurance policy as the vehicle to fund the trust.

 Types of Life Insurance Used for Special Needs Trusts

 When looking to fund a special needs trust, some types of life insurance policies are more suitable than others.
 Along with not overpaying, most of our special needs parents tell us they want their life insurance to have three distinct features: